brettkromkamp/typed-tree/README.rst

 ===========================

-TypedTree provides a **tree data structure** and accompanying (simple) API that allows adding type information to its vertices and edges; useful for visualisation purposes.
-TypedTree is Based on this implementation: `Python tree implementation`_.
+TypedTree provides a **tree data structure** and accompanying (simple) API that allows adding type information to its nodes and references to sub-nodes (i.e., children); particularly useful for visualisation purposes.
+TypedTree is based on this implementation: `Python tree implementation`_.

 Why?
 ----

-`Contextualise`_, a knowledge management application that I am currently developing, allows the user to visualise their topics of interest and the relationship between those topics using a network graph visualisation.
-To that effect, TypedTree makes it straightforward to not only enable the visualisation of the actual graph itself but also to enhance the visualisation with information related to the type of the nodes and the relationships between the nodes, respectively (an example of which is provided below).
+`Contextualise`_, a knowledge management application that I am currently developing, allows the user to visualise their topics of interest (i.e., *vertices*) and the relationship between those topics (i.e, *edges*) using a network graph visualisation.
+To that effect, TypedTree makes it straightforward to not only enable the visualisation of the actual graph itself but also to enhance the visualisation with information related to the type of each node and the references to other nodes, respectively (an example of which is provided below).

 .. image:: resources/graph-visualisation.png
    :alt: Network graph visualisation in Contextualise